10 Best BCAA Powders Tested And Fully Reviewed

 Since there are so many different brands on the market selling BCAA supplements, it can be taxing to find the best option.
 The most important aspect of choosing a good option is to make sure it has the optimal ratio.
 Studies have found the ratio that has the best effect on jumpstarting muscle protein synthesis to be a 2:1:1 ratio (2 leucine for every 1 isoleucine, 1 valine).

 But there is more than its ratio that determines whether or not the supplement is among the best or not.
 We took care of all the heavy research to uncover which BCAA powders are the ones we can proudly stand behind.
-Each of the key factors use in creating our list of the Best BCAA powders are explained below.
+Each of the key factors uses in creating our list of the Best BCAA powders are explained below.

 Ratio: How the branch chain amino acids are broken down to is the most important factor when looking at BCAA powders.
 Studies have shown that BCAA’s in the 2:1:1 ratio results in the optimal muscle protein synthesis.

 Ingredients: Since BCAA come from our diet, adding a powder is ideal for athletes.
 But other ingredients like sugars can make some options less healthy than others.
 Does the powder contain caffeine?
 Does it feature glutamine?
-(Studies found that glutamine helps promote protein synthesis and prevent muscle stresses associates with overtraining.)
+(Studies found that glutamine helps promote protein synthesis and prevent muscle stresses associated with overtraining.)

 Effectiveness: How well does this powder work?
 Is it easily absorbed in the body?
 Is it best to be used as a pre-workout, during, or post working drink?